 In addition to the exotic diseases listed above, Ireland is free of the following diseases for which we have National Measures under Article 43 of Directive 2006/88/EC:

 Apart from the diseases listed under EU legislation, the Fish Health Unit also routinely tests for other diseases which are of economic importance in Ireland.
-These include finfish diseases such as Pancreas Disease (PD) (PDF, 1015Kb), Infectious Pancreatic Necrosis (IPN) (PDF, 28Kb), Furunculosis (PDF, 1050Kb), Enteric Redmouth and Vibriosis and shellfish diseases such as Brown Ring Disease and Withering Syndrome.
-The control of these diseases is non-statutory basis.
+These include: finfish diseases such as Pancreas Disease (PD) (PDF, 1015Kb), Infectious Pancreatic Necrosis (IPN) (PDF, 28Kb), Furunculosis (PDF, 1050Kb), Enteric Redmouth and Vibriosis; and shellfish diseases such as Brown Ring Disease and Withering Syndrome.
+The control of these diseases is on a non-statutory basis.